TalhaJamal001/Docker-demo/README.md

-this is demo file for jfrog usin github
+this is demo file for jfrog usin GITHUB.